Why isn’t the application website open?

 What happens after the initial application is submitted?

 All applications are reviewed for completeness and eligibility, and then sent to a number of reviewers drawn from the National Advisory Committee and a panel of outside evaluators.
-Up to twenty applicants are selected as semifinalists to be interviewed.
-Up to nine candidates will be identified after the interviews as finalists for the award, and additional candidates will be recommended to our partners for support.
+Up to 24 applicants are selected as semifinalists to be interviewed.
+Up to ten candidates will be identified after the interviews as finalists for the award, and additional candidates will be recommended to our partners for support.

 When are applicants notified of the results of the initial review of applications?